Chapter available: Prologue

 Oh, You Just Sat Down and Wrote?

 It’s 7:30 on a Sunday night.
-Beside me sits a glass of whisky and ice.
+Beside me sits a glass of whiskey and ice.
 I’ve poisoned it, some might say, with Coca-Cola.
 And that’s fine for this ending to a long day because I’m desirous of the effects, if not so much the taste.

 Much of these first three paragraphs was written, and re-written in the car this evening, while listening to Neil Gaiman’s The View From The Cheap Seats (It’s one of three books I’m currently enjoying.
-The softcover Brimstone by Preston & Child sits beside the whisky glass and Harry Potter and the Sorcerer’s Stone awaits my ears when I get to bed, whenever that might be.).
+The softcover Brimstone by Preston & Child sits beside the whiskey glass and Harry Potter and the Sorcerer’s Stone awaits my ears when I get to bed, whenever that might be.).

 The Gaiman writing is good, as he usually is, but I think there’s more than that pleasure contained in this particular work.
 It also contains some unspoken encouragement for writers, and I wonder if other people realize that when they read it.